Get our newsletter

 Finally, the notary may ask you to provide additional information, such as donations, judgments, property appraisals and company documents (articles of association, minutes of general meetings, etc.).

-What is a CERFA form?
+What is a CERFA form in France?

 The term CERFA used to designate a public body (Centre d'enregistrement et de révision des formulaires administratifs).
 Today, the term refers to an administrative document that acts as a link between a request and the administration.